 Notes: Estimates based on four different valuation methods: price-to-rent ratio, price-to-income ratio and two model-based methods (for details, see Box 3 in Financial Stability Review, ECB, June 2011).
 For each country, the two solid blue lines represent the range of estimates, calculated as the interval between the minimum and maximum estimate for each of the two dates reported in the legend.
-Data for DK refer to Q3 2013.
+Latest data for DE, FI, IE, NL and PT refer to 2014 Q1.